thrkll/ruv-dl/README.md

 `$ python ruv-dl.py -i https://ruv.is/sjonvarp/spila/sample/30726/950qj1 -t mkv`

+#### Different FFmpeg location

+In the optimal setup, FFMpeg will be available in the `$PATH`.
+Alternatively you can specify the location of the FFmpeg installation folder using the `-l` argument.

+`$ python ruv-dl.py -i https://ruv.is/sjonvarp/spila/sample/30726/950qj1 -l C:/ffmpeg/`

 #### Help argument

 When you eventually forget everything you've read here, you can use the `--help` argument.